lvallini/Galaxy-Survey-ML-Analysis/README.md

 # Galaxy classification with Machine Learning
 This repository gathers my work on the classification of with KNN and Random Forest.
-Class imbalance treatment with imblearn
+The strong class imbalance has been addressed and treated with `imblearn' library.